What is Media Temple?

 Media Temple: Pricing

-If you’re approaching Media Temple’s pricing a little cautiously because my earlier comments, fair enough.
+If you’re approaching Media Temple’s pricing a little cautiously because of my earlier comments, fair enough.

 I’ll be the first to admit Media Temple took me aback with its prices.